 Every member of the family should know your home’s escape plan, pets included.
 You’ve likely talked to your spouse and other family members about what to do in the event of an emergency, but have you also factored your pets into the equation as well?
 The United States Fire Administration estimates that 500,000 pets are affected annually by fires.
 Before your smoke detector system alerts you of a fire, here’s what you should know about including your pet into your fire safety plan.

 Pets should have their own safety plan in case of an emergency.
 What family member is in charge of making sure your pet escapes safely?
 This should be an adult.
 Collars should be on your pet at all times and if leashes are necessary, make sure they are easily accessible.
 However, in the event of an emergency, your number on priority should be escaping safely.
-Never return into a burning building if your pet was not able to escape with you, instead alert the fire fighters.
+Never return into a burning building or house to rescue your pet if they were not able to escape with you, instead alert the fire fighters.

 Pet-Alert Window Cling

-Investing in a pet-alert window cling and writing down the number of pets inside your house can save rescuers a lot of time if there is an emergency.
+Invest in a pet-alert window cling and write down the number of pets inside your house.
+This can save firefighters a lot of time if there is an emergency.
 This way, they know exactly what they are looking for.
-If the number of pets in your home changes, keep the window cling updated.
+If the number of pets in your home changes, make sure that you update the pet window cling.

 Practice Makes Perfect